Europe to clamp down on charges for paying with plastic

 Visa Europe has already offered to cap inter-bank credit card fees at the level of 0.3 percent, the same benchmark as competitor MasterCard.

-And while consumer lobby group Beuc welcomed the end of what they called "shameless" surcharges, some retail lobbyists said the draft rules limiting interbank fees did not go far enough.
+And while consumer lobby group Beuc welcomed the end of what they called "shameless" surcharges, some retailers said the draft rules limiting interbank fees did not go far enough.

 Ruth Milligan of EuroCommerce, a retail lobby group that has campaigned for cuts in the charges, said the fee should reflect the "tiny" actual costs involved.